 If you look north, you’ll see the same stars as you would in any other month, but their orientation varies from month to month.
 In October the familiar Plough asterism, which many people will recognise, is moving from the north-west to the north.
 Follow its two right-hand stars upward, veer a little bit to the right and you’ll find Polaris, the Pole Star.
 If you look over to the north-east you can see Capella.
 It is a yellow giant star, the brightest star in the constellation of Auriga (the Charioteer), the sixth-brightest star in the night sky, and the third-brightest in the northern celestial hemisphere after Arcturus and Vega.

 The Orionid meteors fly each year between about October 2 to November 7 and are caused by debris from Halley’s Comet smashing into the Earth’s atmosphere.
-You can spot them from the start of the month, but you can see the greatest number at meteor shower’s peak on the night of 21/22 October.
+You can spot them from the start of the month, but you can see the greatest number at meteor shower’s peak on the night of 21-22 October.

-In a good year, you can expect to see about 10-20 meteors/hour at the peak, but this year a near full moon will block out all but the brightest ones.
-However, if you do decide to look for them, wait until after 10:00 pm because that’s when their radiant point (the area of the sky where the meteors seem to originate) is to the top left of Orion as it rises in the east.
+In a good year, with little or no Moon, you can expect to see about 10-20 meteors/hour at the peak.
+This will be the case this year because there will be a new Moon, i.e. no Moon on 25 October, meaning that there will be little or no moonlight on the night of the Orionids peak to spoil the show.
+If you decide to look for meteors then, wait until after 10:00 pm because that’s when their radiant point (the area of the sky where the meteors seem to originate) is above the horizon.
+You will find it to the top left of Orion as it rises in the east.

-Alternatively, you could watch for the Draconid meteors at nightfall and early evening on October 8 as there will be little or no moon to drown them out.
-You might catch some on the two nights either side of that as well.
-You’ll find the radiant point for the Draconid meteor shower a little bit to the right of Vega and right next to the head of the constellation Draco the Dragon.
+Instead of the Orionids, you could watch for the Draconid meteors at nightfall and early evening on October 8, but this year the Moon will be almost full then, meaning that the moonlight will drown out all but the brightest of the shooting stars.
+If you do decide to look, you’ll find the radiant point for the Draconid meteor shower a little bit to the right of Vega and right next to the head of the constellation Draco the Dragon.